HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: model

 \subsection{Initialization and training process of \our{}}

-Training of \our{} involves training of hypernetwork $H(\cdot;\theta)$ together with conditional INF, $F(\cdot; \phi)$.
-For stability, we first pre-train both networks as described below.

-Since the hypernetwork produces not only a classification boundary but also counterfactual explanations, we cannot pre-train the hypernetwork only with a typical cross-entropy loss.
-For the hypernetwork to be aware of the closest elements of opposite classes, we apply the clustering of each class separately using the k-means algorithm \cite{burkardt2009k}.
-Then we combine the classification cross-entropy loss $\l(f(x), y)$ with the proximity loss between counterfactual candidate $x'$ and the nearest clustering mean of the alternative class:
+The entire training process of \our{} consists of three phases: pre-training of the hypernetwork \( H(\cdot;\theta) \), training of the conditional INF \( F(\cdot; \phi) \), and fine-tuning of the hypernetwork using Equation~\ref{eq:loss}.
+All phases are described below: \begin{enumerate} \item Since the hypernetwork produces not only a classification boundary but also counterfactual explanations, we need to pre-train \our{} in a way that ensures a suitable starting point for the optimization process detailed in Section~\ref{sec:architecture}.
+To this end, we use clustering with the k-means algorithm \citep{mcqueen1967some}, which partitions each class into several components.
+The centers of the obtained regions provide a reasonable approximation of counterfactual examples.
+During this phase, we utilize the classification cross-entropy loss $\lcal_{CE}(f(x), y)$, combined with the proximity loss between counterfactual candidate $x'$ and the nearest clustering mean of the alternative class:

-where $x' = W_m$ and $r_k$ is the closest cluster center from the $k$-th class to a data point $x$ and $\alpha$ is a hyperparameter.
-This clustering-based pre-training is also targeted to obtain plausible counterfactuals, but with lower quality than applying INFs.
-However, it is more stable which is important at the initial stage of the training.
+where $x' = x - W_m$ and $r_m$ is the closest cluster center from the $m$-th class to a data point $x$ and $\alpha$ is a hyperparameter.
+This clustering-based pre-training is targeted to obtain plausible counterfactuals, but with lower quality than applying INFs.
+However, it is more stable, which is important at the initial stage of the training.

-We also train a conditional INF $F(\cdot; \phi)$ on class labels predicted by a pre-trained hypernetwork classifier.
-This initialization helps to stabilize the training process and leads to faster convergence.

-After pre-training stage, we freeze the parameters of INF and train only the hypernetwork network until the convergence.
+\item In the second stage, we train a conditional INF $F(\cdot; \phi)$ on class labels predicted by a pre-trained hypernetwork classifier.
+This initialization helps to stabilize the training process and leads to faster convergence. \item After pre-training stages, we freeze the parameters of INF and train only the hypernetwork network until convergence, see Algorithm~\ref{alg:tr}.
+The inference is presented in Algorithm~\ref{alg:inf} for completeness. \end{enumerate}